klyver/zaza-backend/README.markdown

 ### Running the backend

-Run the main methion in the `BootReactApplication` class.
+Run the main methion in the `BootZazaApplication` class.

 ### Running the frontend